ichenpipi/ccc-references-finder/README.en.md

 2. Press the hotkey (The default is `F6`) or click on *Extension -> References Finder -> Find Selected* option to find references.

 3. Then all references of asset would be printed on Console Panel.

-### Find via Uuid

-Click on *Extension -> References Finder -> Find via Uuid* option to open this panel.

-In this panel, you can enter the uuid of asset, then find all references of that asset.